 Engage in public speaking about the GHD as opportunities arise.

-As of January 2019, we are currently accepting letters of intent and CVs for the following positions:
+As of June 2019, we are accepting Letters of Intent and CVs for the following positions:

 Please e-mail your application to email@example.com.